Grandstand (TV programme)

-Grandstand was a British television sport programme.
-Broadcast between 1958 and 2007, it was one of the BBC's longest running sports shows, alongside BBC Sports Personality of the Year.
+Grandstand was the flagship sports programme of the BBC which was broadcast on Saturday afternoons on BBC1 between 1958 and 2007, and from 1981 on Sunday afternoons as Sunday Grandstand on BBC2, although until 1998 the Sunday edition aired only during the summer.

-The last editions of Grandstand were broadcast over the weekend of 27–28 January 2007.
+The last editions of Grandstand and Sunday Grandstand were broadcast over the weekend of 27–28 January 2007.

 History

 During the 1950s, sports coverage on television in the United Kingdom gradually expanded.
 The BBC regularly broadcast sports programmes with an outside studio team, occasionally from two or three separate locations.
 Production assistant Bryan Cowgill put forward a proposal for a programme lasting three hours; one hour dedicated to major events and two hours showing minor events.
 Outside Broadcast members held a meeting in April 1958, and Cowgill further detailed his plans taking timing and newer technical facilities into consideration.
-During the development of the programme, problems arose over the proposed schedule which would result in the programme ending at 4:45pm to allow children's programmes to go out.
-Paul Fox insisted that the service was broadcast until 5:00pm to ensure a proper results service.
+During the development of the programme, problems arose over the proposed schedule which would result in the programme ending at 16:45 to allow children's programmes to go out.
+Paul Fox insisted that the service was broadcast until 17:00 to ensure a proper results service.

 Three weeks before the debut of the programme, sports broadcaster Peter Dimmock favoured naming the show Out and About! with Fox persuading Dimmock to agree on a new name, which was Grandstand.
 Grandstand launched on 11 October 1958 from Lime Grove Studios with Dimmock as the presenter.
 Dimmock presented the first two editions and three weeks later, he was replaced by sports commentator David Coleman.
-In the autumn of 1959, Grandstand was extended by an extra 15 minutes and would finish at 5:00pm every Saturday.
+The early months on air included music, as Fox recalled: "Initially some of the gaps between races were filled by a duo called My Brother & I".
+In the autumn of 1959, Grandstand was extended by fifteen minutes and would finish at 17:00 every Saturday.
 According to Richard Haynes in BBC Sport in Black and White, the 1960s saw the Grandstand name "become synonymous with the BBC's coverage of sport" and it "became a trusted vehicle for British viewers to access a variety of sports."

-The show was one of the most recognisable on British television, dominating Saturday afternoons on the BBC's main channel and covering nearly every major sporting event in Britain such as the FA Cup Final, Wimbledon, the Grand National and the University Boat Race, as well as major international events like the Olympic Games, the Paralympic Games, the Commonwealth Games and the FIFA World Cup (from 1998 FIFA World Cup coverage would switch from Grandstand to Match of the Day branding).
+The show was one of the most recognisable on British television, dominating Saturday afternoons on BBC1 and covering nearly every major sporting event in Britain, such as the FA Cup Final, Wimbledon, the Grand National and the University Boat Race, as well as major international events like the Olympic Games, the Paralympic Games, the Commonwealth Games and the FIFA World Cup where the Grandstand name would be used - eg Olympic Grandstand and World Cup Grandstand.

-A Sunday edition, named Sunday Grandstand, launched in 1981 and was broadcast on BBC2 (though a few pilot editions were shown on BBC1 in 1978, 1979 and 1980).
-Until 1998, the Sunday edition was usually only broadcast during the summer months, although there were exceptions, such as a special edition in January 1995 to cover the second Regal Trophy semi-final (Wigan v Castleford).

-From February 1998 Sunday Grandstand became a year-round programme, incorporating the Ski Sunday and Rugby Special programmes.
-Grandstand was not shown on 20 May 2000 as no major sporting events broadcast by the BBC were taking place.